mono-Meruo/MDocument.github.io/menno/en/shapekeys.md

 ## About Empty Shape Keys

 When updating in Unity, inserting new shape keys can shift the order of existing shape keys, causing inconsistencies with previously set values.
 To prevent this, many empty shape keys (Empty) are placed in advance.
 During updates, these Empty shape keys are used to add new features.

+## About Perfect-Sync Shape Keys (Experimental)

+Perfect-Sync is an experimental set of shape keys designed for more natural expression synchronization.
+It enables fine control over various facial movements:

+- Eyebrow movements (inner up, outer up, down, etc.)
+- Eye movements (up/down/left/right, blinking, squinting, etc.)
+- Cheek movements (puffing, tightening, etc.)
+- Nose movements (wrinkles, etc.)
+- Jaw movements (opening/closing, forward/backward/left/right, etc.)
+- Mouth movements (various shapes and expressions)

+These shape keys are in the experimental stage and may be subject to changes in future updates.

 ## How to Use Shape Keys